konciergeMD/github-action-pycodestyle/README.md

     steps:
     - uses: actions/checkout@master
     - name: pycodestyle
-      uses: ankitvgupta/pycodestyle-action@master
+      uses: konciergeMD/pycodestyle-github-action@main
       env:
         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
-        PRECOMMAND_MESSAGE: You have style errors.
+        #PRECOMMAND_MESSAGE: You have style errors.
 See them below.
+        #PYCODESTYLE_CONFIG: ./.github/workflows/pycodestyle_config  # pycodestyle config file
+        #PYCODESTYLE_OPTS: "--ignore=E501"  # additional pycodestyle options
 ```
- - https://github.com/jwr0/dockerfile-linter-action was a helpful resource in writing the Github API Calls.
+* `PRECOMMAND_MESSAGE` - if you set it, it will print before
+the code errors.
+For example, this is helpful if you want to print a message to refer the user
+to any tools you have for managing style errors.
+* `PYCODESTYLE_CONFIG` - path to the [pycodestyle](https://pycodestyle.pycqa.org/en/latest/intro.html#configuration) compatible configuration file.
+* `PYCODESTYLE_OPTS` - in case you don't want to use the `pycodestyle` configuration file, use this variable to set additional `pycodestyle` options, like `--verbose`, etc.

 # Acknowledgement
 Inspired by https://github.com/ankitvgupta/pycodestyle-action